ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/project.rst

 Import Nastran
 ==============

-Import Nastran or STL file in any 3D modeler application.
-The user can also preview the imported file and decimate it before import it.
+You can import a Nastran or STL file in any 3D modeler.
+You can also preview the imported file and decimate it prior to import.

-User can access the extension from the icon created in the Automation tab through the extension manager.
+You can access the extension from the icon created on the **Automation** tab using the Extension Manager.

 The following image shows the extension user interface:

 .. image:: import_nastran_ui.png
   :width: 800
   :alt: Import Nastran UI

-User can launch the user interface from the terminal:
+You can also launch the extension user interface from the terminal:

 .. code::